 In the below case the pole is lashed to a “support of opportunity” to hold up one end of the TRC-77 slant wire antenna.
 Or just jam it down a local gopher hole.
 Another mount is to just hammer a short piece of re-bar or concrete form-stake into the ground and slip the large (open) end of the pole over it.
 Self supporting, strong enough.
 Very handy:

-Above: The Radio Man’s Helper, as deployed.
+Above: The Radio Man’s Helper, here deployed as an expedient mast.
 This antenna, on this site, with the 10 watt TRC-77 operating on CW is easily capable of local and cross-continent contacts.
 Day or night.